marczz/mzlinux_pages/system/xorg.md

     to another's screen of a person that offer support.
 It is available in windows, linux, OSX.
 The project is no longer active since _2010_ but it is still in Debian.
+-   <a name="gvncviewer"></a>**gvncviewer** is part of the [gtk-vnc](https://wiki.gnome.org/Projects(2f)gtk(2d)vnc.html) (GPL) gnome project.
+    It is an asynchronous client thaks to it's  coroutine architecture.
+It supports RFB protocols 3.3 through 3.8 and the VeNCrypt authentication extension providing SSL/TLS encryption with x509 certificate authentication.
 -   <a name="virtualgl">[VirtualGL](https://virtualgl.org/Main/HomePage) (GPL)
     gives any Linux or Unix remote display software the ability to run OpenGL applications with full hardware acceleration.